Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

-(1) At the time of hire, the person must hold (i) a
+(1) At the time of hire, the person must be not less

 (2) The person must possess the skill level and

-demonstrate the ability to swim at a competency level approved by the Department in an administrative rule.
-The Department's administrative rule must require the person to use techniques established by the American Red Cross.
+demonstrate the ability to swim at a competency level approved by the Department in an administrative rule; and

 (3) The person must successfully obtain certification

-as a police officer under the standards in effect at that time unless that person already holds that certification and must also successfully complete the Conservation Police Academy training program, consisting of not less than 400 hours of training, within one year of hire.
+pursuant to the Illinois Police Training Act and must also successfully complete the Conservation Police Academy training program, consisting of not less than 400 hours of training, within one year of hire.